klahnakoski/mo-statcan/README.md

 > Above is an April 2021 Snapshot of https://www150.statcan.gc.ca/n1/pub/71-607-x/71-607-x2020017-eng.htm

-There are a couple other items to notice:
+There are a few other items to notice:

+* The chart is a [truncated graph](https://en.wikipedia.org/wiki/Misleading_graph#Truncated_graph) intended to visually amplify the difference between curves.
 * Mortality "seasons" are usually measured from July to July to better capture the winter flu; that was not done here.
 * Each year appears to have higher mortality than the previous.
 What is happening there?